freeradical13/freeradical13.github.io/index.md

 1. [Dipole-dipole forces][] occur when the opposite partial charges of the [dipoles][] of two polar molecules (or different parts of a large molecule) attract each other.
 For example, two water molecules have a dipole-dipole interaction between the partial negative end of the Oxygen of one molecule and the partial positives of the Hydrogens of the other molecule.
 When this interaction occurs with Hydrogren, this may be called Hydrogen bonding since it's the strongest form of dipole-dipole interaction.
 1. [Van der Waals forces][]
     1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.

-## States of Matter

-[Volume][] is a quantity of three-dimensional space measured in m<sup>3</sup>.
-[Density][] is mass per unit volume.
-[Relative density][] is a ratio of densities.
-[Specific gravity][] is a relative density which is relative to some reference substance such as water.

-In general, matter exists in one of [four states][state of matter]:

-* [Solid][]: Matter which has fixed volume and fixed shape, with its components close together and fixed in place.
-In equations, solid substances may be suffixed with (s).
-* [Liquid][]: Matter which has fixed volume and variable shape to fit its container, with its components close together but not fixed in place.
-In equations, liquid substances may be suffixed with (l).
-* [Gas][]: Matter which has variable volume and variable shape, both to fit its container, and its components are neither close together nor fixed in place.
-In equations, gas substances may be suffixed with (g).
-* [Plasma][]: Matter which has variable volume and variable shape, but also contains a large number of ions or electrons moving freely.

 ## Moles